 \subsection{Defining and identifying the optimal time}

-Equation \eqref{eq:lim} gives a link between the probability of a positive PET-PSMA test and the unobserved PSA levels, which can be used to find the optimal time. {One simple solution to find the optimal time could be to plug-in point estimates of all model parameters (maximum likelihood estimates, or Bayesian posterior means), and then invert equation \eqref{eq:lim} to target the desired probability}.
+{A solution to find the optimal time could be to plug in point estimates of all model parameters (maximum likelihood estimates, or Bayesian posterior means), and then invert Equation \eqref{eq:logit} to target the desired probability}.
 This strategy is viable, but it does not take into account all sources of uncertainty.
-The Bayesian approach, which we will follow globally to fit the model, gives a better way to estimate the optimal time and, simultaneously, account for uncertainty quantification in a controlled way.
+The Bayesian approach, which we follow globally to fit the model, gives a better way to estimate the optimal time and, simultaneously, account for uncertainty quantification in a controlled way.

 In the Bayesian approach, the overarching goal is to compute the posterior density